zzyzek/sandbox/notes/POMS-Future-Research.md

 and keeping the bag of tiles probability, encapsulates the same basic idea.

+Right, this might work for basic symmetry, where there are regions of homogeneity, but if there's a large homogeneous region surrounded or split by a fixed constraint, it's not clear how to 'grow' the area.

+By considering a bag of tiles approach, we can quantize the BoT profile.
+This could at least provide a pre-processing step to find symmetry.

+For example, a fixed frame could have enough similarity where the frame edge quantizes to the same value.
+We consider a smaller model in size to hold the compressed version, then grow from there.
+Not clear how to ease into the forced boundary, but the scaling need not be uniform and maybe the middle section can be preferrentially histolysed.

 ###### 2024-10-03

 This is very speculative so it needs to be validated.